-Goals Goals are broad, higher level statements that outline the ultimate purpose of the program.
+Term/Concept Definition Goals Goals are what you are trying to achieve through a project.
+A goal is an achievable outcome that is generally broad and long-term.
 Flex Program examples include improve the quality of care in CAHs or maintain and improve the financial viability of CAHs.
-Objectives Objectives describe what the activities or interventions must achieve in order to reach stated goals.
-Objectives should be SMART - specific, measurable, achievable, realistic, and time-sensitive.
-Examples of SMART Flex Program objectives are: 25% of CAHs implement a lean initiative by September 1, 2020 or 90% of CAHs have average days in accounts receivable of 55 days or less by January 1, 2021.
+Objectives Objectives are small, measurable steps you take toward a goal.
+They should be specific, easy to measure, achievable, realistic, and time-bound (SMART).
+Objectives should always support goals, so it is important to set goals first.
+You should be able to see objectives play out daily and they are easily translated into actions.
+Examples of SMART Flex Program objectives are: 90% of CAHs have average days in accounts receivable of 55 days or less by January 1, 2025.